Seventh Grade Curriculum

 Religion

-• 7th Grade Textbook: Ignatius Press: Faith and Life Series: The Life of Grace; Ascension Press: Theology of the Body for Teens: Middle School Edition
+• 7th Grade Textbook: Word of Life Series by Augustine Institute; Envision: Theology of the Body for Teens for Middle School

 English